This guide is for the days after a relapse has turned into repeated porn use.

 • Limit time alone with unrestricted devices.

 After a few days of stability, sit down and reconstruct what happened.
-Not as self-punishment, as analysis.
+Approach it as analysis rather than self-punishment.

 • What was the original trigger or stressor that started the slide?